Tahsin716/SystemDesignInterview/UrlShortener/README.md

 ### 2. Storage Estimates

-Short links generated in the span of 5 years (since the expiry of the short link is 5 years):
+Short links generated in 5 years (since the expiry of the short link is, 5 years):

  - 500 million * (5 years * 12 months) = 30 billion

-Assuming each link is 1KB in memory, so total storage used in 5 years:
+Assuming each link is 1KB in memory.
+So, total storage used in 5 years:

  - 30 billion * 1KB = 30 TB